 Reporting your casualty deduction

 Claiming the deduction requires you to complete IRS Form 4684.
-However, if the casualty loss is not the result of a federally declared disaster, you must be eligible to itemize your deductions to claim the loss.
-You are eligible to itemize on the Schedule A attachment to your return if your total deductible expenses for the year exceed the standard deduction amount for your filing status.
+However, if the casualty loss is not the result of a federally declared disaster, you must be itemize your deductions to claim the loss.
+Generally, you itemize deductions on Schedule A of your tax return if your itemized deductible expenses for the year exceed the standard deduction amount for your filing status.

 If you use TurboTax to prepare your taxes, we’ll ask you about your losses and fill in all the right forms for you.